DendrouLab/panpipes-tutorials/docs/preprocess_spatial_data/preprocess_spatial_data_with_panpipes.md

     └── V1_Human_Lymph_Node_cell_metadata.tsv
 ```

-The `preprocess_spatial` workflow allows you to preprocess one or multiple `MuData` objects **of the same assay, i.e. Visium or Vizgen,** in one run.
-For that, the workflow reads in all `.h5mu` files of the input directory.
-The `MuData` objects of the input directory are then **preprocessed with the same specified parameters**.
+The `preprocess_spatial` workflow allows you to preprocess one or multiple `SpatialData` objects **of the same assay, i.e. Visium, Vizgen, or Xenium,** in one run.
+For that, the workflow reads in all `.zarr` files of the input directory.
+The `SpatialData` objects of the input directory are then **preprocessed with the same specified parameters**.

 ## Edit yaml file